 “Type 2 diabetes is characterized by disruption of stress-related processes across multiple biological systems and increased exposure to life stress.”

-HOWEVER, the stress effects are not shown conclusively to be either a cause or consequence of type 2 diabetes.
-Correlation is not causation.
+HOWEVER, the stress effects weren’t conclusively shown to be either a cause or consequence of type 2 diabetes.
+Correlation wasn’t causation.